 Not to sound too much like drill sergeant R. Lee Ermey, but trends in the data center landscape are making these concerns more like normal battlefield conditions.
 As businesses are increasingly built around omnipresent, lightning-fast internet access, Server Technology’s challenge is to meet the demands of those data centers that keep up with growth while delivering uninterrupted service.

 When it comes time to upgrade or change, do data center managers decide to build new, expand, or retrofit an existing facility?
 So many factors go into that decision, including how a company’s products or services are delivered, how sensitive their customers are to latency, and how soon it can go live.

-There are other, even more complex issue related to the rapid changes in business to consider as well.
+There are other, even more, complex issues related to the rapid changes in the business to consider as well.
 Companies receiving data from the IOT devices have applications of their own to support and the associated workload that is generated.
 Perhaps some of your data center customers manage analytics for big data or implement artificial intelligence.

 In this environment where everything is always on, it’s not hard to imagine a data center where software is the main component.
 It’s the thing that’s giving orders to all of the hardware, and the infrastructure inside the data center becomes a set of resources harnessed to execute them.
 We’re talking about Software Defined Everything, the next evolution in data center design, where Software Defined Networking and Software Defined Storage is the new approaches to addressing concerns that data center managers face in the world today.